 The CEL Community of Practice (CoP) Gathering

 This pilot series of peer-led community of practice gatherings offers CEL instructors a recurring conversation space to meet each other, share best practices, troubleshoot, discuss relevant literature and collaborate on CEL/CER teaching-related issues.
 Each gathering will be co-hosted and facilitated by a different faculty member, who will present a challenge, case study, experience, article or other resource to spark discussion.
-These gatherings also offer an opportunity for instructors to ask questions of CCP staff.
+These gatherings also offer an opportunity for instructors to ask CCP staff questions.

 CEL Faculty Roundtables

-With Professors Michelle Arnot (Pharmacology, UTSG), Aditi Mehta (Urban Studies, UTSG), and Kamini Persaud (Biological Sciences, UTSC)
+With Professors Michelle Arnot (Pharmacology, UTSG), Aditi Mehta (Urban Studies, UTSG) and Corinne Beauquis (Language Studies, UTSC)

 - How have CEL teaching and learning been affected by these circumstances?